moggiex/NRF24L01-PA-LNA-Testing-Scripts/README.md

 # NRF24L01P+PA+LNA Testing Scripts

-If you've purchased the a pair (or more) of the NRF24L01P+PA+LNA transceivers , there is a lot of old example code out there that dose not work anymore (as of 2016) and this drove me nuts.
+If you've purchased the a pair (or more) of the NRF24L01P+PA+LNA transceivers , **there is a lot of old example code out there that does not work anymore (as of 2016)** and this drove me nuts.

-These 3 files will help you get you up & running.
+These 3 files attached & process below will help you get you up & running *fast*!

 ![NRF24L01P+PA+LNA board example](http://www.elecfreaks.com/wiki/images/1/1d/N24l01_figure20.jpg)